 ● What Is Porphyria? from WiseGeek.
 "All types of porphyria are rare, and the condition is often misdiagnosed . . .
 Diagnosis is made through analysis of urine, blood, or stool samples, and tests . . .
 There is no cure for porphyria, but it can be managed through diet and drug therapy . . .
 Biochemist David Dolphin speculated in a 1985 speech that erythropoietic porphyria cases may have been the basis for vampire legends, due to the sufferers' sensitivity to light and strange appearance.
 He also suggested that people with porphyria may have craved and ingested blood in the belief that it would alleviate their symptoms and that they have an aversion to garlic, but neither of these speculations has ever been substantiated."

-● Vampires/Dracula from Castle of Spirits by Rowena Gilbert.
-"Another medical condition attributed to vampires publicly aired by Professor David Dolphin (Canadian biochemist) in 1982 is that they could be suffering from a congenital blood disorder known as iron-deficiency porphyria now dubbed 'Dracula Disease'.
+Article on "Vampires/Dracula" from Castle of Spirits by Rowena Gilbert is no longer available.
+(Sad to inform you that Rowena Gilbert passed away in March 2008).
+Part of her writing on Vampires/Dracula is preserved here: "Another medical condition attributed to vampires publicly aired by Professor David Dolphin (Canadian biochemist) in 1982 is that they could be suffering from a congenital blood disorder known as iron-deficiency porphyria now dubbed 'Dracula Disease'.
 The metabolism of sufferers is very inefficient in combining iron with complex compounds called porphyrins to yield haem, an much needed component of the blood pigment haemoglobin.
 The disease results in their skin becoming increasingly impregnated with iron-free porphyrins, which are stimulated by daylight to incite a chain of reactions causing skin lesions and other disfigurements.
 To avoid this, sufferers tend to only come out at night - they also suffer from gum tightening which causes the teeth to protrude - giving them vampire-like appearance and habits.
 Even more fascinating is that garlic activates a killer enzyme which destroys that which is most valuable to them - the precious haem which their bodies is lacking - hence they are pretty much allergic to it!"

 ● Step 7 - Medical Information: The "Dracula Disease".
 "This rare disease known as the 'vampire' or 'Dracula' disease, or by its proper medical name, porphyria, is thought to be one of the reasons for the vampire scares throughout time in cultures around the world."